Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 love for traditional jazz.

-with the memories of some great music.
+the memories of some great music.
 In this case, we got our signals crossed.
-Sunday morning we left
+Sunday morning we left Decatur

-Decatur to head for Hannibal, MO.
-Unfortunately, Jim Klippert was left behind with no way to get to
+to head for Hannibal, MO.
+Unfortunately, Jim Klippert was left behind with no way to get to Hannibal!

-Hannibal!
-After a series of frantic phone calls (and not everyone had a cell phone), Kim Cusack saved the
+After a series of frantic phone calls (and not everyone had a cell phone), Kim Cusack saved the day and

 Submitted by Phil Cartwright